 - Remove the last page—the last page is removed so that identifying information is not connected with the data; new address and phone information is updated in our mailing list for future mailings;

 - Edit—each questionnaire is checked for questions and comments and to make sure that all responses can be “seen” by the scanner;

 - Scan—each questionnaire is sent through a scanner that captures the responses in a computer file;

 - Test—the responses in our computer file are examined to make sure that we have accurately recorded all that you have reported;

-- Code—responses that you have written in, such as medications, are “coded” into categories.
+- Code—responses that you have written in, such as medications, are “coded” into categories;

 The entire process, from receipt of the first questionnaires to having the data ready for analysis, takes about 2 years.
 Our staff also works on several other tasks.
 Some participants are contacted to ask for consent to review their medical records.
-When consent is given, we send for the records, we remove identifying information and names from the records, and then provide the records to the investigators, who gather relevant information about the illness.
+When consent is given, we send for the records, we remove identifying information and names from the records, and then we provide the records to the investigators, who gather relevant information about the illness.
 We also work hard to locate women who have moved; if the postal service forwarding address system is not able to give us accurate new addresses, we try to locate the participant using information such as email address, phone number, and friend or relative contact information that participants provide to us.
 We learn about deaths from friends, relatives, the postal service, and the National Death Index.

 Classification of illness